 A highly concentrated injectable drug compound called Sodium Pentobarbital is given intravenously.

 What is the cost of euthanasia?

 The cost of euthanasia ranges based on species, the size of pet and different aftercare options, such as an urn or paw print.
 Aftercare options can be seen at www.gatewaypetmemorial.com

 Is euthanasia painful for dogs?

 The put to sleep process is almost completely painless.
-Putting a pet to sleep is a two-part practise and Dr. Mankarious will compassionately walk you step by step through this tough time.
+Putting a pet to sleep is a two-step practice and Dr. Mankarious will compassionately walk you step by step through this tough time.
 This decision is never an easy one to make but the team at Wycliffe Village Veterinary Clinic will be there to support you through it.